kroxylicious/design/proposals/001-ClusterRepresentation.md

 An _physical cluster_ may reference a `filter chain`.
 This provides zero or more *additional* filters that the RPCs will pass through before passing to the brokers of the physical cluster.

-An _physical cluster_ enumerates the upstream brokers that comprise the physical cluster.
+An _physical cluster_ enumerates the brokers that comprise the physical cluster.

 #### Physical Brokers